YomnaEisa/RadicalX/Mission1 - Gemini Explorer/README.md

 5. [Project Structure](#project-structure)

 ## Introduction
-The Gemini Chat Interface is designed to showcase the power and versatility of Google's Gemini large language model.
+The Gemini Explorer is designed to showcase the power and versatility of Google's Gemini large language model.
 By leveraging Streamlit, a popular Python library for creating interactive web applications, this project enables users to interact with Gemini in a straightforward and engaging manner.
 Whether you're a developer, researcher, or enthusiast, this interface provides a hands-on way to explore the potential of large language models.

 ## Features
 1. Interactive Chat Interface: Engage in conversations with Gemini through a user-friendly chat interface.